MicroscopyGuy/pingAndReport/README.md

 # pingAndReport
-pings google and reports various metric to console, .txt file and attached screen
+pings google and reports various metrics to console, .txt file and attached screen